By:

 Proximity to the sea inspired the conceptualization of Landmark VERTICA inspired by lighthouses, adding aesthetic splendour and significance from the sea.
 The thousand-light mosque as a venerable neighbour incited the use of light as a continuity to the language of the design.
 The culture of Chennai being ‘conservative yet relevant’ was the thread that tied all the other ideas together to result in a design possessing a harmonious medley of class and comfort.

 The façade of the building is designed distinctively to stand out as an edifice in Central Chennai.
-Formal & simple in aesthetics defined by warm, woody hues and horizontal bands at its lower levels capped glamorously with four strong geometric patterns, throwing beautiful light patterns from carefully embedded LED strips, the edifice has brighten up the neighbourhood.
+Formal & simple in aesthetics defined by warm, woody hues and horizontal bands at its lower levels capped glamorously with four strong geometric patterns, throwing beautiful light patterns from carefully embedded LED strips, the edifice has brightened up the neighbourhood.

 QUICK FACTS:

-Project: Landmark VERTICA
+Landmark VERTICA

 Location: Chennai